rahul7976/filament/README.md

 Make sure you always use tools from the same release as the runtime library.
 This is particularly important for `matc` (material compiler).

-If you prefer to live on the edge, you can download a continuous build by clicking one of the build badges above.
+If you prefer to live on the edge, you can download a continuous build by clicking one of the builds badges above.

 ## Documentation